starryknight64/mtgicons/README.md

 # mtgicons

-An adaption of the mtg icons as a vector font for use in webapps, websites, etc. All original icons are trademarks of Wizards of the Coast.
-Using these icons should be within the Wizard's Fan Site Policy <link>
+An adaption of the mtg icons as a vector font for use in apps, websites, etc.

 # Usage